richdmartin13/swiftech/content/quickbytes/terms/how-we-work.md

 DropByte Premium & Enterprise are monthly subscriptions that provide discounts and other benefits.
 A full list of benefits for Premium can be found [here](https://dropbyte.ch/premium), and Enterprise benefits can be found [here](https://dropbyte.ch/enterprise).

 At the beginning of your Premium or Enterprise subscription, we will schedule an in-person meeting with you to do an initial survey of your current technology.
 We will document all devices, including serial/IMEI numbers and model numbers.
 This information will not be shared, though we may use this data when troubleshooting and considering potential upgrades for you.
-The cost for this survey is a flat charge of $50 for Premium Plans and $10/User for Enterprise Plans, regardless of time spent.
+The cost for this survey is a flat charge of $50 for Premium Plans and $10/User for Enterprise Plans.
 During this survey, we will not address any problems; consultation rules apply.

+### Referrals

+When you refer a friend to us and they schedule a Remote Session an On-Site Meeting, we'll give you a free Remote Session on us.
+And for every 5 friends you refer, we'll give you a free month of DropByte Premium.

 ### Questions and Comments